gvvaughan/specl/README.md

 [YAML][] parser will assume that each description, up to the first `:` (colon), and the associated example code are both vanilla strings.
-Punctuation is not allowed in an unquoted [YAML][] string, however, so you will need to force the parser to read a the description as a string by surrounding in `"` (double-quote mark) if you want to write punctuation in the description:
+Punctuation is not allowed in an unquoted [YAML][] string, however, so you will need to force the parser to read the description as a string by surrounding it with `"` (double-quote mark) if you want to write punctuation in the description:

     - "it requires double-quote marks, but only when using punctuation":